SohaMosaad/Wrangle-and-Analyze-Data/README.md

 Udacity project 'data Professional Analyst - Advanced Track'.
 Using Python and its libraries, gathering data from a variety of sources and in a variety of formats, assessing its quality and tidiness, then cleaning it.
 This is called data wrangling.
 The wrangling efforts are documented in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries).

 # Project Details
-# Data wrangling, which consists of:
+## Data wrangling, which consists of:
 - Gathering data (downloadable file in the Resources tab in the left most panel of your classroom and linked in step 1 below).
 - Assessing data
 - Cleaning data
-- Storing, analyzing, and visualizing your wrangled data
+- Storing, analyzing, and visualizing the wrangled data
 - Reporting on 1) Data wrangling efforts and 2) Data analyses and visualizations

 # Gathering Data for this Project
-# Gather each of the three pieces of data in a Jupyter Notebook titled wrangle_act.ipynb:
+## Gather each of the three pieces of data in a Jupyter Notebook titled wrangle_act.ipynb:

 - The WeRateDogs Twitter archive.
 Download this file manually 'twitter_archive_enhanced.csv'